Hi! I'm Rob Sketcherman

 Sketcher Man... let's face it.
 I'm short and kinda round.
 'Sketcher Man' suddenly brought back every comic book I'd ever read, and every super power I wish I had.
 The kid called me Sketcher Man and suddenly, I felt the buttons of my shirt pop in a Superman pose (in my head anyway).
 And thus was born Sketcherman (after I grabbed the URL of course).

 I was very briefly 'Rob the Sketcherman', but 'Rob Sketcherman' rapidly happened on its own, and you know what?
 It works for me.
-Is it real?
-Does it matter?
+Is it 'real'?
+Not what I was born with, but hey - does it matter?
 You can bet the name is as real as any other measure of 'real' can be to me.
 It's brought me a lot of luck, and for a guy who's been rather beige most of his life, it has allowed me to bloom into...
 Sketcherman! :)

 Plus it's easy to remember and makes people smile.
 And that's good enough for me.